omshejul/amul-check-stock/README.md

 1. Launches a headless Chrome browser with Puppeteer
 2. Navigates to the product page
+3. **Extracts product name and image URL** (using Open Graph tags and fallback selectors)
-3. Applies the provided delivery pincode (resilient to popups and suggestions)
+4. Applies the provided delivery pincode (resilient to popups and suggestions)
-4. Waits for the page to render fully
+5. Waits for the page to render fully
-5. Analyzes DOM elements and text for stock indicators
+6. Analyzes DOM elements and text for stock indicators
+7. **Caches product metadata in database** for reuse
-6. Shares results with all subscribers attached to that product
+8. Shares results with all subscribers attached to that product
-7. Sends Node-RED notifications when stock transitions to **IN STOCK**
+9. Sends Node-RED notifications (with product image and name) when stock transitions to **IN STOCK**
-8. Marks notified subscriptions as `expired` and pauses the monitor until someone reactivates it
+10. Marks notified subscriptions as `expired` and pauses the monitor until someone reactivates it

 ### Deduplication & Scheduling